Find Affordable College Courses

 Easton, PA

-With a ranking of #6, Lafayette College did quite well on this year’s best schools for chemical engineering students.
-Lafayette is a small private not-for-profit school located in the large suburb of Easton.
+Lafayette College did quite well in this year’s ranking of the best schools for chemical engineering students.
+It came in at #6 on the list.
+Lafayette is a small private not-for-profit school located in the suburb of Easton.

 After completing their degree, chem eng graduates from Lafayette carry an average student debtload of $19,750.